4Dream-UA/katakana4Dream/README.md

 ### 👋 Hello, World!

-I'm Yevhen, a 14-year-old Python developer from Ukraine.
+I'm Yevhen, Python developer from Ukraine.
 I have been passionate about coding since 2022 and have focused on building my skills in both backend and frontend development.
 I know English, Ukraine, Belarussian, Russian language.
 Also understand Poland language and learn Spain language.

 ### 🌟 Skills and Technologies that I use